qdrant/docs/qdrant/v1.0.x/distributed_deployment.md

 ### Write ordering

-Write `ordering` can be specified for any write request to serialize it through a single "leader" node, which ensure that all write operations (issued with the same `ordering`) are performed and observed sequentially.
+Write `ordering` can be specified for any write request to serialize it through a single "leader" node, which ensures that all write operations (issued with the same `ordering`) are performed and observed sequentially.

 - `weak` ordering does not provide any additional guarantees, so write operations can be freely reordered